 Grace is more than unmerited favor.
 It is something we receive from God that we did not earn or deserve.
 It is the favor of God with all the effects that come with it: forgiveness, assisting, and providential care.
 Grace is all that God is free to do for us because of the death of Christ for us.

 Grace always excludes human merit, human responsibility, and human good.
 Grace means that God does all of the providing.
-It is impossible for any believer to get out of the sphere of grace.
-Once we accept Christ we are never free from grace.
+No believer can get out of the sphere of grace.
+Once we accept Christ, we are never free from grace.
 No matter how contrary we may act to grace, we cannot get away from it.

 In our “do-it-yourself” generation, this is hard for some people to grasp.
 Someone says, “How can a person do such a thing and still be a Christian?”
-This shocks some Christians but the believer who did it is still alive!
-God still has a plan for him.
+This shocks some Christians, but the believer who did it is still alive!
+God always has a plan for him.
 We forget the extent of our sin and sin capacity.
 We live every moment under God’s grace.

 Grace is all that God can and will do for the believer in Christ.
 This is apart from his merit, works, or cooperation.
 It is a matter of believing God has made this provision in Christ.
 Belief is a non-meritorious system of action.
 The greatest thing God can do for any member of the human race is to make him like his Son Jesus Christ.

 There is a catch to receiving the grace of God – we must humbly accept it by faith (James 4:6; Hebrews 4:16).
 When things are going well, we do not need the grace of God.
 However, when things go wrong, that is a different matter.
 We can get along on our own wit, on our own ingenuity, on our own schemes and plans.
 When we come to the end of ourselves, then that is the opportunity for God to help.

 God operates with four spheres of grace toward the believer:

 2. Restoration (1 John 1:9)